icon Ensure Your Academic Success with Our Verified Work Report Service

 Snowy Streets: A Tale of Despair and Redemption

 After failing my English exam, I was completely broken and destroyed.
-I did not want to return home early to show my weaknesses, and that is why I decided to walk along winter streets of New York.
+I did not want to return home early to show my weaknesses, so I decided to walk along the winter streets of New York.
 That winter was too generous for snow: trees like mysterious white giants leaning their fingers towards passers-by and endless crowded roads were covered with snow slowly falling from the sky.
-It seemed that the air was filled with the fragrance of life and calmness at the same time but I had no relief.
-Certainly, the entire picture might have a soothing effect on anyone except me who was lost among millions of strangers.
+The air seemed simultaneously filled with the fragrance of life and calmness, but I had no relief.
+Certainly, the entire picture might have a soothing effect on anyone except me, who was lost among millions of strangers.

-The feeling of despair and solitude overwhelmed my heart – the heart of a wounded bird that could not fly anymore.
-Gradually, it was getting dark, and I came back home to feel the warmth of my house that might embrace me as usual.
-I bounced into the house, kissed my mother and shook my father’s hand a bit nervously trying to hide my emotions.
-Even though it was quite cold outside, I did not intend to stay at home and asked my father to drive his car.
+The feeling of despair and solitude overwhelmed my heart—the heart of a wounded bird that could not fly anymore.
+Gradually, it was getting dark, and I came back home to feel the warmth of my house, which might embrace me as usual.
+I bounced into the house, kissed my mother, and nervously shook my father’s hand, trying to hide my emotions.
+Even though it was quite cold outside, I did not intend to stay home and asked my father to drive his car.

-Driving a car, I started dreaming about summer, the taste of strawberry, and my granny’s cookies with cream.
+Driving the car, I started dreaming about summer, the taste of strawberries, and my granny’s cookies with cream.
 Sitting alone in silence far away from my worries, I admired a picturesque winter landscape; it captured my breath.
-I do not remember how I stopped and left the car but I forgot to close it.
+I do not remember stopping and leaving the car, but I forgot to close it.
 Later, I discovered that the key was in my left pocket.
 I went to the supermarket and bought a large pack of chips that had to comfort me somehow.
 Who cares about health when you are a teenager?
-Nothing matters than inner desires and instincts that master and control your actions.
+Nothing matters than the inner desires and instincts that master and control your actions.

 Crossing the street, I hardly believed that someone was inside my car; moreover, it was a small boy.
 “What an impudent fellow!”
 I thought.